MicrosoftDocs/winrt-api/windows.security.authentication.web.core/webauthenticationcoremanager_gettokensilentlyasync_35561430.md

 The web account.

 ## -returns
-When this method completes successfully, it returns the result of the web token request.
+An asynchronous request operation.
+On successful completion, contains a [WebTokenRequestResult](webtokenrequestresult.md) object representing the result of the web token request.

 ## -remarks